 The United States and the United Nations must not recognize the Taliban regime

-The Taliban is a group of militants and terrorists who are once more promoting misogynist policies and gender apartheid in Afghanistan.
-Since taking power for a second time in August 2021, the Taliban has issued regular edicts that systematically eliminate the legal rights, freedoms, and human status of Afghan women and girls.
-The Taliban does not respect the rights of half its population – the women – and should not be recognized as the legitimate government of Afghanistan.
+The Taliban is a group of militants and terrorists actively enforcing gender apartheid in Afghanistan, through imposing misogynistic policies built to forcibly install a legal patriarchy that strips away the rights and freedoms of Afghan women and girls.
+Since taking power for a second time in August 2021, the Taliban has issued regular edicts that systematically eliminate access to education, jobs, public spaces and services, and free mobility of Afghan women and girls.
+The Taliban does not respect the rights of half its population – women – and should not be recognized as the legitimate government of Afghanistan.

 Until the Taliban took power, Afghan women had steadily been gaining equal rights.